-Each of these passages seem to be inclusive of all people in the world.
+Each of these passages seems to be inclusive of all people in the world.
 And so expressing God’s plan to reconcile everyone to himself, not just some of us.

 A sacrament is an activity that is instituted and directed by God.
 And it is a means of imparting grace to the participant.
 Protestants generally limit the number of sacraments to two; the Lord’s Supper and baptism.
-Not all Protestants, though, consider them as sacraments.
-Roman Catholics have a number of others, including confirmation, penance, anointing the sick, marriage and holy orders.
+Not all Protestants, though, consider them to be sacraments.
+Roman Catholics also have a number of other sacraments, including confirmation, penance, anointing of the sick, marriage, and holy orders.